YoctoYones/Blackjack-Action-Decision-Model/README.md

 ### [bj_module.py](./bj_module.py)

-A module of classes and functions that are imported into other scripts.
+A module of classes and functions that are imported into the other scripts.
 The function `generic_strat` depends on `generic_bj_strat.csv`.

 ### [bj_generate_training_data.py](./bj_generate_training_data.py)